rsyslog/rsyslog/source/configuration/modules/omhttp.rst

    "integer", "20000", "no", "none"

 This parameter sets the rate limiting behavior for the retry.ruleset_.
 Specifies the maximum number of messages that can be emitted within the ratelimit.interval interval.
-For futher information, see description there.
+For further information, see description there.

 errorfile